Working for others as an independent contractor has benefits and drawbacks.

 - If you are the only owner and you have no employees, you might want to consider forming a limited liability company.

-- f you are selling products or you plan to hire employees, you might want to consider incorporating (forming a corporation).
+- If you are selling products or you plan to hire employees, you might want to consider incorporating (forming a corporation).

 - If you are a solo contractor performing a service, you might want to start as a single-member LLC.

 For every business type, even if it isn't required, you should apply for a federal tax ID number for your business (also known as an Employer ID Number or EIN).
-This number is a unique number for your business and it helps establish you as a business entity.
+This number, provided by the IRS, is a unique number for your business and it helps establish you as a business entity.

 If you sell taxable products and services in your state (and your state charges sales tax), you will also need to register with your state for state sales tax purposes.